 Our as-tested curb weights are nearly always higher than a manufacturer's published curb weight.
 That's because published curb weights typically represent a base model with few extras, while many of our test cars come equipped with popular options.
 As a result, our test weight and measured performance are closer to that of the typical examples of a vehicle you might see on a dealer's lot.

-We derive our straight-line measurements from data recorded by Racelogic's VBOX III, an instrument-grade GPS-based data logger used by automotive engineers and even professional race teams because its 100-hertz sampling rate improves accuracy.
-This self-contained unit fits on the front passenger seat, and, in the words of Chief Road Test Editor Chris Walton, one of our two test drivers, "...talks to as many as 12 satellites in order to track a vehicle some 12,600 miles below.
-A head-up display for the VBOX is suction-cupped to the windshield to give instant feedback to either Walton or Josh Jacquot, senior road test editor and our other test driver.
+We derive our straight-line measurements from data recorded by Racelogic's VBOX, an instrument-grade GPS-based data logger used by automotive engineers and even professional race teams because its 100-hertz sampling rate improves accuracy.
+This self-contained unit fits on the front passenger seat, and talks to as many as 18 satellites in order to track a vehicle some 12,600 miles below.
+A head-up display for the VBOX is suction-cupped to the windshield to give instant feedback.
 A compact flash-memory card holds our precious data until it can be processed.

-Acceleration and braking tests are the first order of business once a vehicle is properly blessed.
+Acceleration and braking tests are the first order of business once a vehicle is cleared for takeoff.
 Quarter-mile and 0-60 results are the most talked about aspects of performance, so we always want to make sure they're in the bag in case the weather turns sour.
-But braking tests nevertheless precede acceleration runs on the day's schedule.
-We've found that slowing a really fast car after a series of quarter-mile speed runs can stress the brakes, so to ensure that we don't inadvertently corrupt the braking tests, we conduct them first.
+But braking tests — namely, panic stops from 60 mph and 30 mph to simulate a real-world emergency — nevertheless precede acceleration runs on the day's schedule.
+We've found that slowing a car after a series of quarter-mile speed runs can stress the brakes, so to ensure that we don't inadvertently corrupt the braking tests, we conduct them first.